EPS FOUNDATION 80mm (1 BOARD) 0.038W

 Description

-Within the XPS insulation boards range, Atlas Fundament 80 mm is the standard specification for foundation and basement walls — the depth most domestic new-builds and EWI retrofits actually order.
-The board delivers a thermal conductivity of λ 0.038 W/mK in a closed-cell foundation-grade structure, measuring 600 × 1250 mm with rebated edges and covering 0.75 m² per board.
+Within the XPS insulation boards range, Atlas Fundament 80 mm is the standard specification for foundation and basement walls, the depth most domestic new-builds and EWI retrofits actually order.
+The board delivers a thermal conductivity of λ 0.038 W/mK in a closed-cell foundation-grade structure, supplied in the single Atlas 1000 × 500 mm format with rebated edges and covering 0.5 m² per board.

 What Atlas Fundament 80 mm Does in a UK EWI System

-Each board measures 600 × 1250 mm with rebated edges that lock together to form a continuous insulation plane without thermal bridging at the joints — so the moisture-resistant layer reads as a single membrane from one course to the next.
+Each board is supplied in the Atlas 1000 × 500 mm format with rebated edges that lock together to form a continuous insulation plane without thermal bridging at the joints, so the moisture-resistant layer reads as a single membrane from one course to the next.
+Renders World stocks this size across every foundation thickness, keeping take-off arithmetic consistent the full height of the wall.

 Why Specifiers Choose Atlas Fundament 80 mm for UK Walls